-distoric Resource Planning.
+listoric Resource Planning.
 Integrate historic and archeological resource planning into the City's site and development process.
-Historic and archeological planning shall conside the following impacts.
+Historic and archeological planning shall conside as following imports.

-- A. Architectural buildings and structures.
+- A. Architectural buildings and structures

-- B. Viewsheds, landscapes, and vistas.
+- B. Viewsheds, landscapes, and vistas

 - C. John Nolen's 1926 General Plan for the City of Venice

 - D. Culturally significant heritage resources.

-- E. Archeological site and resources.
+- .
+Archeological site and resources.

-- F. Design compatibility.

-- G Design Overlays

-- H. Gateways
+- C. Daniera Overelava

+- . . .

 Preservation Planning Review.
-Incorporate preservation planning into the City's development review process by including the Director of Historic Resources as a participant in the technical review of development projects.
+Incorporate preservation planning into the City's levelopment review process by including the Director of Historic Resources as a participant in the technical review of development projects.